autokitteh/web-platform/README.md

 ## How to Contribute 🤝

-To contribute to autokitteh, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+To contribute to AutoKitteh, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 We appreciate contributions from everyone!

 ## How to Install and Run 🛠️